No pre-season, out of the Champions League: Real Madrid loss sums up Manchester City's nightmare start to t...

 Having 14 players representing their countries at the Olympic Games in the summer might be a sign of just how talented the squad is, but it also created a huge problem in pre-season.

-With not a single fixture played, and seven new players to integrate, that lack of ideal preparation ultimately led to Wednesday’s premature UEFA Women’s Champions League exit, at the hands of a very good Real Madrid side.
+With not a single fixture played, and seven new players to integrate, that lack of ideal preparation ultimately led to Wednesday’s premature UEFA Women’s Champions League exit, at the hands of a very good Real Madrid side who gave further evidence that people should not be overlooking the Spanish league.

 Editors' Picks